 So, why do people snore?
 Our neck muscles relax when we are asleep, causing the upper airway to become too narrow.
 Air rattles against tissues in the nose and throat as it struggles to enter the lung, resulting in a snoring sound.
 Snoring can seriously affect your own quality sleep and those sleeping near you.
 Plus, it could be a sign of a more serious health condition.

 The fatty tissue around the neck and throat is one of the most common culprits of narrowing or blocking of the airways during sleep.
-People who are overweight may carry extra fat around their neck, which is more likely to obstruct their throat and cause snoring.
+People who are overweight may carry extra fat around their neck, which is more likely to obstruct their throat.
+Remember, such blockage is what leads to snoring, which means anyone who is considered overweight is likely to have this problem.

 They are also likely to have poor muscle tone in their neck and throat, causing the tissue around these areas to relax onto each other and block airways.
 In that case, losing weight through regular exercise and a healthy diet can help reduce these fatty tissues that could be causing your snoring.